gagan0123/fix-image-rotation/README.md

 You can even contribute by adding banner images and logos for the plugin.
 If you are familiar with GitHub, then fork the above repo and add the images in a folder named assets, and send pull request; else you can submit URLs to the images as support request.

+## Screenshots ##
+1. Adding images of different orientations without this plugin.
+2. Adding images of different orientations with this plugin.

 ## Changelog ##

 ### 2.0 ###